mekuanent/loopback.io/pages/en/lb4/Creating-components.md

 }
 ```

+## Extends Application

+When bind a component to an app, you may want to mount the component's propertis
+and methods to application level context.
+A stragety to do that is using mixin, which extends a class with new properties and methods.

+An example scenario would be an app has multiple components with repositories bound to each of them,
+you can use a `RepositoryMixin` to mount all of the repositories to the app.

+If you are not familiar with concept `mixin`, check [Mixin](Mixin.htm) to know more,
+it also introduces how to apply mixins by the shortcut function in LoopBack.

+From Janny:

+I am going to add a Lite version of `RepositoryMixin`'s code as the end of this section
+to explain how a mixin interacts with components, better avoid a heavy example for reader to learn.

+And the more I write the more I am confused what content is proper to be put here,
+the reason is mixin is a JavaScript strategy,
+a component is not going to be written in a way to specially aware of the interaction with it,
+since component can use any JS/TS strategy, mixin doesn't seem like something special,
+or does it?

+Opinions are welcomed :) Thanks!

 ## Configuring components

 More often than not, the component may want to offer different value providers depending on the configuration.
 For example, a component providing Email API may offer different transports (stub, SMTP, etc.).